College and Career Readiness

 Learn more about the college application process, scholarships, financial aid, SAT/ACT and college rep visits by visiting the Class of 2022 Senior Parent Night Presentation at the links below.

-View the Class of 2022 Senior Parent Night Presentation as a video.
+View the Class of 2023 Senior Parent Night Presentation.

 Naviance is a web-based planning and advising system that can help you compare colleges, build college plans, track applications, and more!